-While buying a house in Spain continues to be popular – despite the impact of Coronavirus – in particular, demand for property in the Valencia region has been increasing steadily over recent years – perhaps a reflection of the increasing interest in the Capital City as the perfect balance offering city conveniences but without the crush of major Spanish cities like Barcelona or Madrid.
+Valencia is one of the best places to buy in Spain and accordingly, it is no surprise that demand for property in the Valencia region has been increasing steadily over recent years - perhaps a reflection of the increasing interest in the region's Capital City as the perfect balance offering city conveniences but without the crush of major Spanish cities like Barcelona or Madrid.

 - You can apply for your NIE (Foreign identification number), which is the number granted by the Spanish authorities necessary to carry out any economic transaction in Spain.

-- You can open a bank account with a Spanish bank, since you will also need it at the time of purchase, so it is better to start the process as soon as possible.
-You may need some documents to open a bank account in Spain to demonstrate your income like payslips, tax return, bank statements, etc. because the bank must comply with regulations from the EU regarding money laundering.
+- You can open a Spanish bank account, since you will also need it at the time of purchase, so it is better to start the process as soon as possible.
+Furthermore, you may need some documents to open a bank account in Spain to demonstrate your income like payslips, tax return, bank statements, etc. because the bank must comply with regulations from the EU regarding money laundering.

 - When you find the property that interests you, I recommend that you do not sign any reservation document or anything similar before your lawyer checks the property.

 - Once the price of the property has been agreed, the lawyer carries out due-diligence on the property, to ensure that the property has no charges, liens or mortgages and the sellers are able to sell the property and all expenses related to the property have been paid (taxes, utilities, etc.), as well as that the property complies with all the legal requirements.
 This may take approximately 2/3 days.

 - Since the legal status of the property has been verified, you may sign the private deposit contract (arras contract) where the buyer and the seller agree the price of the sale, the expenses of the purchase, deadline to sign the final purchase and also, other conditions of the purchase may be added.
 It is very important that this contract is clear to both parties because this is the basis of the final purchase.